keybase/client/go/kbcmf/encryption_spec_draft.md

 device, to save space when recipients have many devices.

 The MACs are computed over the first 16 bytes of each payload box (the Poly1305 authenticator) concatenated with the packet number.
-The packet number is a 24-byte big-endian uint, where the first payload packet is zero.
+The packet number is an 64-bit big-endian uint, where the first payload packet is zero.
 This value is also the nonce for the payload box, see below.

 ### Nonces